truxnell/dotfiles/README.md

 ### Saving keys

+Add a item & attachemnt via the UI.
+All files are saved as attachments in the 'chezmoi' folder in BW.

-Add item & fiel attachment to bitwarden.
-Item id's can be found by the below grep (after logging in)
+BW item id's can be listed by below for adding into chezmoi config. (for example, finding id_ed files)
 ```
 bw list items | jq '.' | grep --color --color id_ed -B10 -A10
 ```